-- Breakdown occurs at opportunity times, which lead to poor, hurried maintenance and excessive delays in production
+- Breakdown occurs at opportunity times, which leads to poor, hurried maintenance and excessive delays in production.

-- Breakdown maintenance cannot be employed to cranes, lifts, hoists, and pressure vessels.
+- Breakdown maintenance cannot be employed on cranes, lifts, hoists, and pressure vessels.

-- Scheduled maintenance is a stitch-in-time procedure aimed at availing breakdowns.
+- It is a stitch-in-time procedure aimed at availing breakdowns.

-- Scheduled maintenance is generally followed for overhauling machines, cleaning water and other tanks, washing buildings, etc.
+- Generally followed for overhauling machines, cleaning water and other tanks, washing buildings, etc.

 - Schedule maintenance practice incorporates inspection, lubrication, repair, and overhaul of specific equipment, resulting in breakdown if neglected.

 - It uses human senses or other sensitive instruments such as audio gauges, vibration analyzers, amplitude meters, pressure, temperature, and resistance strain gauges to predict troubles before the equipment fails.

 - The unusual sound coming out of rotating equipment predict trouble; an electric cable excessively hot at one point indicates danger.

 - In predictive maintenance, equipment conditions are measured periodically or continuously, which enables maintenance men to take timely action such as equipment adjustments, repair, and overhaul.

 - It extends the service life of the equipment.